-Dr. Nicola Nixon is The Asia Foundation’s director of Governance effective October 2018.
-With 20 years of experience in international development and academia, Nixon leads the Foundation’s governance programs across the 18 countries and three sub-regions of Asia in which it works.
-Nixon brings to the Foundation a depth of expertise in governance and the governance dimensions of poverty reduction, social development, gender, countering corruption, and countering violent extremism from having worked with Australian DFAT, UNDP, and a range of INGOs, multilateral and bilateral agencies in diverse environments and across multiple countries, including the UK, Australia, Albania, Bosnia and Herzegovina, and Indonesia.
+Dr. Nicola Nixon is The Asia Foundation’s senior director of Governance effective October 2018.
+With over 20 years of experience in international development and academia, Nicola leads the Foundation’s governance programs across the 18 countries and three sub-regions of Asia in which it works.
+Nicola brings to the Foundation a depth of expertise in governance and the governance dimensions of poverty reduction, social development, and gender and inclusion from having worked with Australian DFAT, UNDP, and a range of INGOs, multilateral and bilateral agencies in diverse environments and across multiple countries, including the UK, Australia, Albania, Bosnia and Herzegovina, Indonesia, and Vietnam.

 Nixon joined The Asia Foundation from Australian DFAT, where she served as the Canberra-based director of DFAT’s Law and Justice section.
 In this capacity, she led the strategic direction of a diverse regional program portfolio that included law and justice, legal reform, anti-corruption, community-driven development, and countering violent extremism, undertaken in collaboration with UN agencies, research thinks tanks, and other partners.